Angel Studios: Equity crowdfunding

-In December of 2016, VidAngel was undergoing a lawsuit.
+In December 2016, VidAngel was undergoing a lawsuit.
 To raise money for operations and lawsuit costs, the company conducted a Regulation A+ securities offering with a goal of $5 million in investment.
 It met its goal after 28 hours and had crowdfunded over $10 million after five days.

 In 2017, the company conducted another Regulation A+ securities offering to crowdfund Season 1 of The Chosen.
-Neal Harmon and Jeff Harmon worked together with Dallas Jenkins and Derral Evens to produce and stream a multi-season television series about the life of Jesus and his disciples.
+Neal Harmon and Jeff Harmon worked together with Dallas Jenkins and Derral Eves to produce and stream a multi-season television series about the life of Jesus and his disciples.
 After a pilot episode was developed, the company raised $13 million in equity crowdfunding to finance the first season, the largest amount ever crowdfunded for a TV show.

 Also in 2017, a third foray into equity crowdfunding came from the launch of Dry Bar Comedy, a series of 52 original stand-up comedy sets filmed in Utah that are generally clean and performed by lesser-known comedians.
 Much of its content went viral, with Dry Bar Comedy videos receiving over two billion views as of 2021.

 Launch of Angel Studios

 The success of Dry Bar Comedy and The Chosen gave way to a new business model that would allow the company to produce and distribute original content.
 The founders decided to focus on developing original content using its equity crowdfunding model and rebrand as Angel Studios.

-Angel Studios was named after the “angel investors” that participate in the new model that uses equity crowdfunding to finance original productions.
-These productions are distributed via the Angel Studios streaming platform for free.
-The company relies on a pay what you want revenue model, coined "Pay It Forward", in which viewers can optionally pay for the content if they choose to support it.
+Angel Studios was named after the "angel investors" that participate in the new model that uses equity crowdfunding to finance original productions.
+These productions were distributed via the Angel Studios streaming platform for free.
+The company relied on a pay what you want revenue model, coined "Pay It Forward", in which viewers can optionally pay for the content if they choose to support it.

 In early 2021, Angel Studios purchased the domain angel.com for $2 million.
-Soon after, Angel Studios launched an investment portal that offered investment opportunities through Regulation Crowdfunding securities offerings.
+Soon after, Angel Studios launched an investment portal called Angel Funding that offered investment opportunities through Regulation Crowdfunding securities offerings.